 Brexit: UK open to flexibility on North consent vote, says Barclay

-UK could move on mechanism that would allow NI decide whether it remains in regulatory alignment with EU
+UK could move on mechanism that would allow NI to decide staying in EU regulatory alignment

-Britain is open to some flexibility on the mechanism that would allow lawmakers in Northern Ireland to decide whether the British province remains in regulatory alignment with the European Union, as set out in London’s latest Brexit proposals, Brexit secretary Stephen Barclay said on Sunday.
+Britain is open to some flexibility on the mechanism that would allow lawmakers in Northern Ireland to decide whether it remains in regulatory alignment with the European Union, as set out in London’s latest Brexit proposals, Brexit secretary Stephen Barclay said on Sunday.

 “The key issue is the principle of consent, that’s why the backstop was rejected three times, that was the concern in terms of both sides in Northern Ireland not approving of the backstop,” Mr Barclay told the BBC’s Andrew Marr on Sunday.